The Dominators: Production

 Episode 3 had no on-screen episode number caption.
-The Quarks were created as an attempt to create a monster with the same merchandising potential as the popular Daleks.
-The pacifist Dulcians were originally conceived as a satire on the 1960s hippie subculture.

-This serial was originally composed of six episodes, but it was deemed too short of content and reduced to five at the last minute.
+This serial was originally composed of six episodes but it was deemed too short of content and reduced to five at the last minute.
 Producer Peter Bryant ordered Haisman and Lincoln to abandon writing the sixth episode and script editor Derrick Sherwin rewrote the fifth episode to provide a conclusion.
-Haisman and Lincoln were not informed of this, or of the BBC's merchandising of the Quarks, which led to their refusal to write for the series again.
-Subsequently, an additional episode had to be penned for the following The Mind Robber, also making that story five parts.

 Wrotham Quarry in Addington, Kent doubles as the planet surface of Dulkis.
 Patrick Troughton was absent from all of the location filming sessions.
 A double plays the role of the Doctor in all the location footage, his face being clearly visible in some shots.

 Cast notes

 Ronald Allen later played Ralph Cornish in The Ambassadors of Death (1970).
 Arthur Cox went on to play Mr Henderson in the 2010 episode "The Eleventh Hour".
 Brian Cant had previously played Kert Gantry in the story The Daleks' Master Plan (1965–66).
 Malcolm Terris later appeared in The Horns of Nimon (1979–80).
 Philip Voss had previously played Acomat in Marco Polo (1964).